-The Governing Body has designated 90% of available places as Foundation Places after any children admitted who have a statement of special educational needs which names the school (see section 6 above), Looked After and Previously Looked After Children (see section 7 above) and Governors' Places (see section 10 below).
+The Governing Body has designated 80% of available places as Foundation Places, after any children admitted who have a Statement of Special Educational Needs (SEN) or Education, Health and Care (EHC) Plan which names the school (see section 6 above), Looked After and Previously Looked After Children (see section 7 above) and Governors' Places (see section 10 below).

-a) Definitions of churches from which children are admitted
+a) Definitions of Churches from which Children are Admitted

 In addition to children of Church of England Families, places are also offered to children whose Family belongs to a church which is a full member of one or more of the following organisations: Churches Together in England, The Evangelical Alliance, Affinity or Fellowship of Independent Evangelical Churches (FIEC) at the time of application, and who live in the area defined in section 3 above.
-50% of available places will be reserved for members of the Anglican Church and 40% for members of those other churches defined above in this section.
+40% of available places will be reserved for members of the Anglican Church and 40% for members of those other churches defined above in this section.